Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

 Sherman Financial Group, LLC is a massive debt collection company that purchases and administers consumer debt that has gone into default.
-The company buys the debt from credit card companies, phone companies, student loan providers, mortgage banks, and other businesses with consumers who are unable to pay their bills.
+The company buys the debt from credit card companies, phone companies, student loan providers, mortgage banks, and other businesses with consumers who cannot pay their bills.

-Sherman Financial has a rather confusing set of intertwined organizations.
-It is owned by Sherman Capital, and it owns many debt collection subsidiaries including Sherman Originator and Sherman Acquisition.
-Also, it is somehow affiliated with companies called Resurgent Capital Services, LVNV Funding, and Alegis Group.
+Sherman Financial Group is owned by Sherman Capital, and it owns many debt collection subsidiaries including Sherman Originator and Sherman Acquisition.
+Also, it is affiliated with companies called Resurgent Capital Services, LVNV Funding, and Allegis Group.

-There are two demands for proof that will allow you to push Sherman Financial Group back against its heels in its lawsuit against you.
+There are two requests for proof that will allow you to have a fair outcome in Sherman Financial Group’s lawsuit against you.

 • First, in your response, you ask for evidence, for documentation, showing that Sherman Financial Group owns the alleged debt that it says you owe.
 Because Sherman Financial does not typically originate loans, nor does it have a credit card, it must have purchased your debt from someone else.
 You should demand proof of that transaction.
 If Sherman Financial cannot come up with the documentation to show that it owns your alleged debt, then you win.

 • Second, you need to demand that Sherman Financial prove that it filed its lawsuit within the necessary period.
-There is a concept, you may have heard of, called the “statute of limitations.”
+You may have heard of a concept called the “statute of limitations.”
 The statute of limitations is the amount of time in which a debt collector can legally sue to collect an individual's debt.
-Therefore, if the statute of limitations in your jurisdiction is, for example, five years and Sherman Financial sued you six years after the debt was overdue, then its lawsuit too late.
-You win your case.
+Therefore, if the statute of limitations in your jurisdiction is, for example, five years, and Sherman Financial sued you six years after the debt was overdue, then its lawsuit is too late.

 How to Answer a Summons for debt collection in all 50 states